eove/orca/docs/story/verifiable-os.md

 "What?
 How?
 Are you sure?"
 Jules asked.

-"We are sure because we found some corrupted data on our server that were pushed by a certificate signed by another Intermediate CA than ours but still signed by ours root CA" she replied.
+"We are sure because we found some corrupted data on our server that were pushed by a certificate signed by an Intermediate CA that was not ours, but that Intermediate CA was still signed by our root CA" she replied.

 "That's going to make a lot of damages!
 Any idea on how they did it?"
 Jules asked.